 Watch out for...
 Some children who may think that living things can make changes to their bodies to help them survive in their environment.
-This is not the case; adaptations occur over many generations when a mutation may give an animal or plant an advantage which makes it more likely to survive than others.
-Further details about this common misconception can be found here.
+This is not the case; adaptations occur over many generations when a mutation may give an animal or plant an advantage which makes it more likely to survive than others..
 This does not need to be corrected during the session, but you can pick it up later.

 Take it further

 Your class might like to attract ladybirds to the school grounds: find out how to make a ladybird lodge.